Antiarchitect/docker-rails/README.md

 ```bash
 docker run --rm -v $(pwd):/service:Z my-rails-dev bundle install
 ```
-Or you can do it from the shell by hand.
 Bundle will install all the gems in `vendor/bundle` directory inside your Rails project.
 As dev container will constantly up and go we should preserve installed gems somewhere in your workdir.

 **Important!** Do not forget to add `.bundle` and `vendor/bundle` directories to your `.gitignore` - gems are not needed in your git repo.